TestingExcellence/mundana-theme-jekyll/_posts/2017-07-20-what-are-scrum-ceremonies.md

 layout: post
 title: "What Are Scrum Ceremonies?"
 author: Amir
-categories: [ software testing ]
+tags: [ agile ]
-image: assets/images/coming-soon.jpg
+image: assets/images/agile-ceremonies.jpeg
 ---

 Scrum has four main ceremonies that bring structure to each sprint: